jmcnamara/XlsxWriter/dev/docs/source/working_with_formats.rst

     format.set_font_color('green')
     worksheet.write('B1', 'Cell B1', format)

-Cell A1 is assigned a format which is initially has the font set to the colour red.
+Cell A1 is assigned a format which initially has the font set to the colour red.
 However, the colour is subsequently set to green.
 When Excel displays Cell A1 it will display the final state of the Format which in this case will be the colour green.